larshnordli/acit-node-starter/README.md

 The ACIT NodeJS Starter is a boilerplate and tooling application for bootstrapping [NodeJS](https://nodejs.org/en/) infrastructures with a focus on [IBM Cloud](https://www.ibm.com/cloud/) technologies.
 It is best suited for developing REST APIs as a stand-alone (micro)service, backing up mobile or web front-ends (See [acit-ng-seed](https://git.ng.bluemix.net/ruben.gomez/acit-ng-seed)).
 For more information about the ACIT, please visit [us](https://in.accenture.com/ibm/).

+This particular extension of the ACIT NodeJS Starter integrates with a React Client for a full stack application.

-This project was forked and based on Kriasoft's [NodeJS API Starter Project](https://github.com/kriasoft/nodejs-api-starter)
+This project was forked and based on Kriasoft's [NodeJS API Starter Project](https://github.com/kriasoft/nodejs-api-starter) and Facebook's [create-react-app (CRA)](https://github.com/facebook/create-react-app)

 ### Technology Stack